| Hanging

 wall, an adhesive containing a mildewcide should be used.

-if my wall is too small?
+is too small?

 wall murals are trimmable.
 Certain designs can be trimmed quite a bit